selident/Serenity-BDD-Selenium/Readme.md

         chrome.switches=--headless

-    Note that your computer need to have Chrome version 80 installed before running test.
+    Note that your computer needs to have Chrome version 80 installed before running test.

     Also this test suite target to JAVA 11 and Windows OS.